alicezwatson/bias-in-ai-art/README.md

-# Uncovering Implicit Biases in AI Art
-A Study of Stable Diffusion, MidJourney, and Dall-E Generators
+# Uncovering Implicit Biases in AI Art: A Study of Stable Diffusion, MidJourney, and Dall-E Generators

-Author: Alice Watson
+Author: [Watson, Alice](https://lgbtqia.space/@alice) with thanks to ChatGPT for some prrofreading.

 ---